9p4/jellyfin-plugin-sso/README.md

   - `oidClientId`: string.
 The OpenID client ID.
   - `oidSecret`: string.
 The OpenID secret.
   - `enabled`: boolean.
 Determines if the provider is enabled or not.
+  - `enableAuthorization`: boolean: Determines if the plugin sets permissions for the user.
+If false, the user will start with no permissions and an administrator will add permissions.
+The permissions of existing users will not be rewritten on subsequent logins.
   - `enableAllFolders`: boolean.
 Determines if the client logging in is allowed access to all folders.
   - `enabledFolders`: array of strings.
 If `enableAllFolders` is set to false, then this will be used to determine what folders the users who log in through this provider are allowed to use.
   - `roles`: array of strings.
-This validates the OpenID response against the `realm_access` claim.
+This validates the OpenID response against the claim set in `roleClaim`.
 If a user has any of these roles, then the user is authenticated.
 Leave blank to disable role checking.
 This currently only works for Keycloak (to my knowledge).
   - `adminRoles`: array of strings.
-This uses the OpenID response against the `realm_access` claim.
+This uses the OpenID response against the claim set in `roleClaim`.
 If a user has any of these roles, then the user is an admin.
 Leave blank to disable (default is to not enable admin permissions).
+  - `enableFolderRoles`: boolean.
+Determines if role-based folder access should be used.
+  - `folderRoleMapping`: object in the format "role": string and "folders": array of strings.
+The user with this role will have access to the following folders if `enableFolderRoles` is enabled.
+To get the IDs of the folders, GET the `/Library/MediaFolders` URL with an API key.
+Look for the `Id` attribute.
+  - `roleClaim`: string.
+This is the value in the OpenID response to check for roles.
+For Keycloak, it is `realm_roles` by default.
 - GET `OID/Del/clientId`: This removes a configuration for OpenID for a given client ID.
 - GET `OID/Get`: Lists the configurations currently available.
 - GET `OID/States`: Lists currently active OpenID flows in progress.